5jt/dyalog-cookbook/manuscript/Z04_Session.md

 A> ### SALT work directories
 A>
-A> You can check which folders are currently considered SALT work directories by issuing `]settings workdir ,/tmp/mydir`.
+A> You can check which folders are currently considered SALT work directories by issuing `]settings workdir`.
 A>
 A> You can add a folder `C:\Foo` with `]settings workdir ,C:\Foo`.